Raw Carrot Cake Bites {Vegan}

 - In a food processor pulse all the dry ingredients for carrot cake – nuts, coconut, spices together into uniformed crumb

-- Then add dates, coconut oil and grated carrots, blend again into a gooey textured dough.
-If the batter still appears to be crumbly, add 2-3 tbsp of nut milk gradually until the desired consistency
+- Then add dates, 1/2 of the grated carrots, blend again into a gooey textured dough.
+If the batter still appears to be crumbly, add 2-3 tbsp of nut milk gradually until the desired consistency.
+Fold in the rest of the grated carrots.

 - Spray the muffin pan with some coconut oil or use a non-sticking silicon cup.
 Scoop the carrot cake batter out into a muffin pan.
 Then leave the pan in the freezer for an hour